cosmos/governance/submitting.md

 If you encounter a problem, try to troubleshoot it first, and then ask for help on All in Bits' Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance).
 We can learn from failed attempts and use them to improve upon this guide.

 ### Submitting your proposal to the testnet
-I intend to expand this guide to include testnet instructions.
 You may want to submit your proposal to the testnet chain before the mainnet for a number of reasons:
 1. To see what the proposal description will look like
 2. To signal that your proposal is about to go live on the mainnet
 3. To share what the proposal will look like in advance with stakeholders